Microsoft/azure-docs.pt-pt/articles/azure-cache-for-redis/cache-dotnet-how-to-use-azure-redis-cache.md

 Install-Package Newtonsoft.Json
 ```

-Adicione a seguinte instrução `using` na parte superior do ficheiro *Program.cs*:
+Adicione a seguinte declaração `using` na parte superior do ficheiro *Program.cs*:

 ```csharp
 using Newtonsoft.Json;